 - Number of classes (if applicable)

 - Three possible tour dates

-Please note that we require at least three weeks’ notice for all school and docent-led tours.
+Please note that the Center requires at least three weeks’ notice for all school and docent-led tours.

 The Center is dedicated to providing the best learning experience possible for all school visitors.
 Tour topics for school groups are available to all students and can be adapted to meet the needs of each particular class.
-When booking your tour, please alert us of teaching strategies and activities that will best match the needs of your students.
+When booking your tour, please describe the teaching strategies and activities that will best match the needs of your students.